MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/ICoreWebView2Controller.md

 > public HRESULT [Close](#close)()

-Cleaning up the browser instace will release the resources powering the WebView.
+Cleaning up the browser instance will release the resources powering the WebView.
 The browser instance will be shut down if there are no other WebViews using it.

 After calling Close, all method calls will fail and event handlers will stop firing.
 Specifically, the WebView will release its references to its event handlers when Close is called.